thecharlieblake/lovely-llama/README.md

 ## Todo

-1. compare model training loss to baseline and fix any issues
+- write out block vmapping in full
+- better vmap

-2. implement training and optim (while keeping training parity with baseline)
+- implement training and optim (while keeping training parity with baseline)
+- compare model training loss to baseline and fix any issues

 ## License

 This project is licensed under the MIT License (see `LICENSE`).
-It includes components that are derived from work licensed under the Apache License, Version 2.0 (`dev` script which is derived from https://github.com/graphcore-research/unit-scaling/blob/main/dev, and `typings/jax/` which is derived from https://github.com/google/jax/tree/main/jax/).